getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/index.md

 `timestamp`

-: Indicates when the logging record was created (in the Sentry SDK).
-The Sentry server assumes the time is in UTC.
-The timestamp should be in ISO 8601 format, without a timezone.
+: Indicates when the event was created in the Sentry SDK.
+The format is either a string as defined in [RFC 3339](https://tools.ietf.org/html/rfc3339) or a numeric (integer or float) value representing the [number of seconds that have elapsed since the Unix epoch](https://en.wikipedia.org/wiki/Unix_time).

   ```json
   {